georgedingcz/Checkers/readme.md

 ## Game Description

-The rules of the game are based on American Checkers with the exception of the King piece and triple-jumps that were not made available at this point in time.
+The rules of the game are loosely based on the rules of [American Checkers](https://www.usatoday.com/story/graphics/2023/01/23/how-to-play-checkers-rules-strategy/10795787002/#:~:text=Checkers%20can%20only%20move%20diagonally,row%20of%20the%20opposite%20side.).

-You may wish to refer to the link [here](https://www.usatoday.com/story/graphics/2023/01/23/how-to-play-checkers-rules-strategy/10795787002/#:~:text=Checkers%20can%20only%20move%20diagonally,row%20of%20the%20opposite%20side.)for more details on the rules.

-## High Concept

 The game starts with 12 pieces on each side of the board, with Player Green starting first.
-The game in two scenarios:
+The game ends in two scenarios:

 1. If one of the player loses all the pieces, the opponent wins
 2. if one of the player has a piece that reached the opposite end of the board, the player wins

+The following changes were made:

+1. Players are not forced to eat the opponent's piece
+2. Double and triple jumps are not available
+3. Rather than making a king piece, the player that has a piece reach the opposite end of the board wins

 ## Approach to Development